Sociology in Switzerland

 "Theoretically it is also conceivable to organize production so flexibly over the long term with the aid of the new technologies that it can be combined in large areas of the economy with a very variable size and structure of the workforce and thus be brought into line with the particular labour supply.
 Studies show that the skill demand of companies can be engineered and that there is no inevitable constraint from technology and the subsequent organization of work, but rather that considerable scope for flexibility exists in the organization and staffing of jobs."
 (Klauder 1990:113/114).

-In general, new technologies allow socio-culturally defined (e.g. national specific) determinants of job organization to manifest themselves more noticeably than before, according to the empirical findings (cf. Sorge et al. 1982: passim).
+In general, new technologies allow socio-culturally defined (e.g. national specific) determinants of job organization to manifest themselves more noticeably than before (cf. Sorge et al. 1982: passim).
 Likewise, there is an increased probability with the use of advanced computer technologies that differences in the market environment or in industrial social-partnership relations will impact more deeply on the company organization and qualification structure.

 Hence one American study has revealed that CNC technology leads to a greater skill level among production workers, particularly in those firms where the unions are well-organized and which do not manufacture mass products, but rather a variety of goods in smaller batch sizes (Kelley 1990).
 The same study also reveals that modern technologies help to intensify the differences between small and large enterprises.
 In the small firms there is a markedly higher skill level because they tend to derive benefit from the new possibilities of role merging.
 Conversely, the large firms use the same technology to make their - already very high - vertical role differentiation even more acute (Kelley 1990).